-Valitor's direct and partner channel strategies and innovative approach serve as a foundation for revenue growth.
-Accordingly, for the years ended 31 December 2016 and 2015, Valitor's acquiring volume amounted to ISK 1,153 billion and ISK 390 billion, respectively.
+Valitor's direct and partner channel strategies and innovative approach serve as a foundation for transaction volume growth.
+Accordingly, for the year ended 31 December 2016 and the year ended 31 December 2015, Valitor's acquiring turnover amounted to ISK 1,153 billion and ISK 390 billion, respectively.